-The state-level Hepatitis C antibody prevalence estimates presented on HepVu were obtained from the Coalition for Applied Modeling for Prevention (CAMP) at Emory University.
-These estimates were calculated using three publicly available data sources – National Health and Nutrition Examination Survey (NHANES), National Vital Statistics System (NVSS), and U.S. Census data – intercensal data (1999-2012) and 2010 data.
+The state-level chronic and antibody hepatitis C prevalence estimates presented on HepVu were obtained from the Coalition for Applied Modeling for Prevention (CAMP) at Emory University.
+These estimates were calculated using four publicly available data sources – National Health and Nutrition Examination Survey (NHANES), National Vital Statistics System (NVSS), American Community Survey (ACS) Public Use Microdata Samples (PUMS), and U.S. Census data – intercensal data (1999-2012).

 Weighted sampled NHANES data represent all non-institutionalized people 6 years of age and older residing in the 50 states and the District of Columbia (DC).
 Demographic information and blood specimens are collected by the NHANES.
-For the CAMP analysis, persons with confirmed positive anti-HCV antibody results were considered to have prevalent Hepatitis C virus infection.
-Data from eight NHANES cycles were used, representing a 14-year span (1999-2012).
+For the CAMP analyses, persons with confirmed positive anti-HCV antibody results were considered to have prevalent hepatitis C virus infection, and persons with a positive or indeterminate anti-HCV test and positive HCV RNA test were considered to have chronic hepatitis C infection.
+NHANES data and corresponding sampling weights are released every two years, so data from seven cycles were used, representing a 14-year span (1999-2012).
 NHANES responses were grouped by demographic information.
 Sex was categorized into male and female.
-Race/ethnicity was categorized into Hispanic, non-Hispanic white, non-Hispanic black, and other (including multi-racial).
+Race/ethnicity was categorized into Hispanic, non-Hispanic white, and non-Hispanic black.
 Age was categorized into three birth cohorts – before, during, and after 1945-1965.

-The HCV antibody prevalence estimates analysis was restricted to people aged 18 years of age or older, living within the 50 states and DC.
-The NHANES data were used to calculate direct weighted estimates of national HCV-antibody prevalence in 24 strata formed by levels of sex (2), race/ethnicity (4), and birth cohort (3).
-The 2010 U.S. Census data were stratified by the same 24 strata within each state.
-These state-by-strata population totals were multiplied by the stratified HCV-antibody prevalence estimates to generate crude state-level estimates (adjusted for sex, race, and age).
-NVSS mortality data and intercensal population totals were used to model the HCV-related death rate in the same 24 strata within each state.
+The hepatitis C chronic and antibody prevalence estimates analyses were restricted to people aged 18 years of age or older, living within the 50 states and DC.
+The NHANES data were used to calculate direct weighted estimates of national hepatitis C chronic and antibody prevalence in 18 strata formed by levels of sex (2), race/ethnicity (3), and birth cohort (3).
+To limit population totals to the same population that are eligible to be sampled by NHANES, respondents living in institutionalized group quarters were removed from the Public Use Microdata Samples (PUMS) from the 2006-2010 ACS 5 year data.
+The 2006-2010 ACS PUMS were weighted to generate estimated population totals for the same 18 strata within each state.
+These state-by-strata population totals were multiplied by the stratified hepatitis C chronic and antibody prevalence estimates to generate crude state-level estimates (adjusted for sex, race, and age).
+NVSS mortality data and intercensal population totals were used to model the HCV-related death rate in the same 18 strata within each state.
 The state-by-strata HCV-related death rates were then compared to the national HCV-related death rate in each strata, to create a ratio of state-by-demographic group stratum effects.
-The state effects ratios were multiplied by the crude state-level antibody prevalence estimates to generate mortality-adjusted HCV antibody prevalence totals in each strata in each state.
-These were summed across strata and combined with 2010 US Census population data to generate the HCV antibody prevalence estimates in each state.
+The state effects ratios were multiplied by the crude state-level chronic and antibody prevalence estimates to generate mortality-adjusted HCV chronic and antibody prevalence totals in each strata in each state.
+These were summed across strata and combined with 2006-2010 ACS population totals data to generate the HCV chronic and antibody prevalence estimates by each demographic group in each state.

 Hepatitis C Mortality Data

-HepVu’s state-level Hepatitis C mortality data were obtained from the National Vital Statistics System and compiled by researchers at the Rollins School of Public Health at Emory University.
-The NVSS data are collected using information from death certificates of all U.S. residents within the 50 states, DC, and Puerto Rico.
+The state-level hepatitis C mortality data presented on HepVu were obtained from the Centers for Disease Control and Prevention (CDC) WONDER Online Database System and compiled by researchers at the Rollins School of Public Health at Emory University.
+The CDC WONDER data are collected using information from death certificates of all U.S. residents within the 50 states and DC.
 Deaths of residents of other U.S. territories and fetal deaths are not included.
 Demographic, geographic, and cause-of-death information for each individual is recorded.
-Any records that included the ICD-10 code for acute viral Hepatitis C (B17.1) or chronic viral Hepatitis C (B18.2) as the underlying or multiple cause of death were used to identify deaths related to Hepatitis C.
+Any records that included the ICD-10 code for acute viral hepatitis C (B17.1) or chronic viral hepatitis C (B18.2) as the underlying or multiple cause of death were used to identify deaths related to hepatitis C.

 Displayed Legend Values

 Legend values were developed by calculating deciles in SAS analytic software (SAS Institute, Cary, NC) and rounding to create the legend values for each group.
 In order to illustrate the variation in rates and case counts, values were developed specific to each demographic grouping (i.e., overall, and separately by sex, by race, and by age group).
-Thus, a total of 8 map scales exist (rate/case count by overall/sex/race/age group) for the mortality data, and 2 map scales exist for the antibody prevalence estimates (overall estimated rate/case count).
+Thus, a total of 8 map scales exist (rate/case count by overall/sex/race/age group) for each of the chronic, antibody, and mortality data.
 Because the ranges that produce the map colors may differ, users should be careful in comparing maps between demographic categories (sex, race, and age group).

 |Data Element||Location on HepVu||Data Source||Anticipated Update Frequency on HepVu Website|